 - make amendments to the Land Transport (Road User) Rule 2004, and related provisions in the Land Transport Rule: Traffic Control Devices 2004, to enable RCAs to allow EVs access to special vehicle lanes

-Following proposed legislative changes, opening up special vehicle lanes to EVs will ultimately be a decision for RCAs, in consultation with communities.
+Following legislative changes, opening up special vehicle lanes to EVs will ultimately be a decision for RCAs, in consultation with communities.

 What is a road controlling authority?